brendenvogt/PYderman/README.md

 # PYderman
 #### Your friendly neighborhood web spider; written in **Python**.
-This program scrapes and crawls the website you give it for links and images.
-It then proceeds to crawl every href url on that site for more images and links.
+This program scrapes and crawls the website you give it for links and files.
+It then proceeds to crawl every href url on that site for more links and files.
 Pyderman does this until it reaches `depth` levels. <br/>
+Pyderman supports image files, .mp3, .mp4, .html, .txt, .pdf, .csv, and .xml files.<br/>
 Setting `depth=0` means no crawling, only scraping that current page.<br/>
 Setting `depth=1` means scraping and crawling the current page, and the direct links from that page.<br/>
 Setting `depth=100` may set your computer on fire. 😂